 Early on in their relationship they went to Kangaroo Valley and listened to Head of the River rowing races on the radio.
 Rhonda had a chocolate ice-cream and Arthur’s choice of flavour was strawberry.
 When they stop for an ice-cream these days their choices are still the same.

-Arthur asked Rhonda’s father for permission to marry her and with his blessing the young couple were married at All Saints Anglican Church Nowra with 100 family members and friends there to celebrate.
+Arthur asked Rhonda’s father for permission to marry her and with his blessing, the young couple were married at All Saints Anglican Church Nowra with 100 family members and friends there to celebrate.
 Neil and Janice, who would remain lifelong friends, along with young cousin Glenda made up the bridal party.
 The honeymoon was spent in New Zealand and the couple were driven by Neil to Sydney for their flight.
 He drove the Vanguard Ute through the pouring rain, stopping for a hamburger on the way.
-Rhonda was dressed in lovely going away suit and her grandmother said she looked like a “yard of pump water”.
+Rhonda wore a lovely going away suit and her grandmother said she looked like a “yard of pump water”.
 I’m guessing that was a compliment.

-Arthur had been given a block of land by his grandmother, and while they were not rich they had more than most.
+Arthur was gifted a block of land by his grandmother, and while they were not rich they had more than most.
 Surrounded by support from both families they built a strong and enduring relationship which nurtured three children, six grandchildren and will flow on to one soon to be great granddaughter.

-Wherever you are around the world, raise your glasses and propose a toast, to Rhonda and Arthur, and to their young love which has lasted for more than 60 years.
+Wherever you are around the world, raise your glasses and propose a toast.
+Here’s to Rhonda and Arthur, and to their young love which has lasted for more than 60 years.